PFTL/website/content/blog/22_Step_by_step_qt.rst

 Step by Step Guide to Building a GUI
 =====================================

 :date: 2018-08-27
 :author: Aquiles Carattino
-:subtitle: Using PyQt to build a GUI to your webcam
+:subtitle: Using PyQt to build a GUI for your webcam
 :header: {attach}yeo-khee-793533-unsplash.jpg
 :tags: Data, Types, Mutable, Immutable, Tuples
-:description: Using PyQt to build a GUI to your webcam
+:description: Using PyQt to build a GUI for your webcam

-You may find a lot of tutorials online on how to use Python for different tasks, but it is very hard to find a complete guide on how to build a desktop application using Python.
 In this tutorial, we are going to build a Graphical User Interface (GUI) to acquire images from your webcam.
 We are going to use OpenCV to quickly acquire an image from your camera and PyQt5 to build the user interface.
+You may find a lot of tutorials online on how to use Python for different tasks, but it is very hard to find a complete guide on how to build a desktop application using Python.

 Building GUI's is not complicated, what makes them complex are the considerations you have to make when you allow a user to randomly interact with your program.
 For instance, imagine that your program allows the user to choose the camera they want to use and then acquire an image.
 You have to consider what would happen if the user first tries to acquire an image.
 And this is only the tip of the iceberg.

+When you finish this tutorial you will have a good overview on how to structure a project, separating into modules the important parts.
+You will also learn how to start developing a PyQt application from scratch, building on complexity step by step.
+Finally, you will have a working example of how to interface with a real world device using a user interface.

 .. contents::